karimamer/audiofxrs/readme.md

 # audiofxrs

-The aim of this project is just explore audio effects and learn rust by building a audio effects CLI tool.
+The aim of this project is just explore audio effects and learn rust by building an audio effects CLI tool.
 The project is is a work in progress and extremly far away from being something meaningful.

 # Implemented: